VedashreeD/FinPal/README.md

-# FinPal: Your Finance Pal
+# FinPal
-FinPal: Your sidekick for smart finance.
+Your sidekick for smart finance.

 ---